 With many of the primary drivers and influencers of urban development in Greater Christchurch being in a state of change, a responsive approach to planning is necessary to ensure that future opportunities to shape our urban areas and achieve our desired outcomes are realised.
+This will require monitoring and evaluation, continued relationship building and commitment to this partnership.
 Key drivers of change at the local, national and global level include:

-- Shifting post-earthquake trends in the residential, commercial and industrial markets, as well as the development sector, as the rebuild and recovery of Greater Christchurch continues to mature; - Emerging Government policy in relation to urban growth and development, transport, regional economic growth, and local government funding and financing, which will provide new opportunities for our approach to planning; - Changing population and household profiles, and composition of the local economy, which will influence the type of housing and employment that is required in the future to meet the needs and preferences of residents; - Evolving technologies (such as mass automation, digital workspaces) and their increasing adoption, which will influence how our urban areas function, especially in terms of how people work and travel (such as autonomous vehicles);
+- Shifting post-earthquake trends in the residential, commercial and industrial markets, as well as the development sector, as the rebuild and recovery of Greater Christchurch continues to mature; - Emerging Government policy in relation to urban growth and development, transport, regional economic growth, and local government funding and financing, which will provide new opportunities for our approach to planning; - Changing population and household profiles, and composition of the local economy, which will influence the type of housing and employment that is required in the future to meet the needs and preferences of residents; - Evolving technologies (such as mass automation, digital workspaces) and their increasing adoption,

-- Delivering large-scale regeneration projects that will significantly affect surrounding local areas and communities, and Greater Christchurch overall, including for the Ōtākaro Avon River Corridor, Kaiapoi area and Central City; - Growing need to manage and adapt to the natural hazard risk facing our coastal communities given the anticipated sea level rise, and related coastal inundation and groundwater level effects, over the next 30 years and beyond.
+- which will influence how our urban areas function, especially in terms of how people work and travel (such as autonomous vehicles); - Delivering large-scale regeneration projects that will significantly affect surrounding local areas and communities, and Greater Christchurch overall, including for the Ōtākaro Avon River Corridor, Kaiapoi area and Central City; - Growing need to manage and adapt to the natural hazard risk facing our coastal communities given the anticipated sea level rise, and related coastal inundation and groundwater level effects, over the next 30 years and beyond.